Man City transfer rumours

 Aro Muric - Manchester City are willing to let goalkeeper Aro Muric go out on loan next season (Daily Mail, June 13).

-Pep Guardiola - Pep Guardiola has told Manchester City that his future does not hinge on the club's FFP fate (Mirror, June 9); Guardiola is considering a sabbatical if Manchester City win the Champions League next season.
-(Mirror, June 12).
+Pep Guardiola - Guardiola is considering a sabbatical if Manchester City win the Champions League next season. (daily Mirror, June 12); He has told Manchester City that his future does not hinge on the club's FFP fate (Daily Mirror, June 9).

-Danilo - Amid reports that City are in talks to sign Cancelo from Juventus, it's thought Danilo will be permitted to depart this summer if City sign a replacement.

-Eliaquim Mangala - Porto have expressed an interest in signing Mangala this summer (Sky Sports News).
+Eliaquim Mangala - Porto have expressed an interest in signing Mangala this summer (Sky Sports News, May 31).

-Noah Ohio - The young striker has turned down the chance of a new contract at City and could join one of a number of Europe's top clubs.
+Noah Ohio - The young striker has turned down the chance of a new contract at City and could join one of a number of Europe's top clubs (Sky Sports News, May 27).

-Fabian Delph - The Manchester Evening News report that West Ham manager Manuel Pellegrini is keen on a reunion with the versatile midfielder.
-(May 28)
+Fabian Delph - West Ham manager Manuel Pellegrini is keen on a reunion with the versatile midfielder (Sky Sports News, May 28).

 Lukas Nmecha - The young City forward could be heading to the Bundesliga.
 The 20-year-old, who is a German U21 international, said: "Maybe I will be loaned again, maybe I will come to Germany.
 There are prospects, there are some clubs in the Bundesliga."
 (Kicker, June 4)

-Ilkay Gundogan - City will not allow the German midfielder to leave the club this summer, even if it means losing him on a free transfer in 12 months' time, Sky Sports News understands.
+Ilkay Gundogan - City will not allow the German midfielder to leave the club this summer, even if it means losing him on a free transfer in 12 months' time (June 1, Sky Sports News).